YOUSSOUF10/gitops/README.md

 Apigee Hybrid Installation Overview: https://cloud.google.com/apigee/docs/hybrid/latest/install-overview

-Once the organization provisioning is completed, we will come back to you with the detailed runtime plane deployment requirements and align on the selected service account strategy.
+After the organization provisioning is completed, we will come back to you with all the requirements needed for the runtime plane deployment.

+Please note that organization provisioning is not reversible once completed.
+Therefore, we kindly ask that all prerequisites, validations, naming conventions, and residency requirements be fully confirmed before starting the provisioning process.

 Best regards,

-Youssouf
+Youssouf Ziane